-Fred Pearce is a freelance author and journalist based in the UK.
-He is environment consultant for New Scientist
+is a freelance author and journalist based in the U.K. He is a contributing writer for Yale Environment 360

 , and The Climate Files: The Battle for the Truth About Global Warming.